lfe/blog/src/_posts/2014-12-07-1837-running-lfe-in-docker.md

 And then open up <a href="http://172.16.4.64:5099">http://172.16.4.64:5099</a>
 (or whatever host you setup for SSH port forwarding) in a web browser.
-You should be greeted with someething that looks like this:
+You should be greeted with something that looks like this:

 <img src="{{ site.base_url }}/assets/images/posts/docker-lfe-sample-app-main-page.png" />